Murray the K: Film

 Kaufman was parodied in the film The Rutles – All You Need Is Cash as a radio host named Bill Murray the K, played by actor Bill Murray.
 Kaufman appeared as a guest star on the 1960s television series Coronet Blue and also appeared as himself in the film I Wanna Hold Your Hand.
 He also appeared in the 1975 film That's the Way of the World.

+He will be portrayed by American actor Ben Schwartz in The Beatles – A Four-Film Cinematic Event (2028).

 Family and death

 He was married six times and had three sons, Peter (Altschuler), Jeff and Keith.
 His first wife, Anna May, died in childbirth.
 He was married to his second, Toni, for three years; his third, Beverly, for three months; his fourth, Claire, for about nine years in the 1950s; his fifth, Jackie Hayes (called "Jackie the K"), from January 1960 until September 1978; and finally, his sixth, actress Jackie Zeman, for just one year, although they were together for seven years before marrying.

-Kaufman died of cancer a week after his 60th birthday on February 21, 1982.
+Kaufman died of cancer on February 21, 1982, a week after his 60th birthday.